aaron-grau/curic/javascript/README.md

 ### Homeworks (45 min)

 * [Intro to JavaScript Problem Set][intro-problem-set]
+*  Acquire [Effective JavaScript][effective-js] (readings begin tomorrow).
+    * This is a great resource.
+Over the next couple of weeks, we will assign specific items for you to read (the book is divided into 'items').
+You **must** read the assigned items by the due date; however, I highly encourage you to read the whole book.
+    * A **lot** of JS interview questions come from this book.
 ### Additional Resources
 * [Codecademy JS Curriculum][codecademy-js] - good for a slower, interactive intro.
 * [ReactiveX][reactivex] - additional practice so you can be a star.